david-lafontant/dictionnary/README.md

 - Install the latest version of a Code editor.
 - install the latest version of GIT.
 - Go to the repository [Repository](https://github.com/david-lafontant/dictionnary.git)
-- Clone the repository
+- Clone the repository with `git clone https://github.com/david-lafontant/dictionnary.git`
+- then `cd dictionnary`
-- Play with the code and enjoy :confetti_ball:
+- Use your favorite code editor or IDE and Play with the code and enjoy :confetti_ball:

 ## Author